 Back in the day Aucklanders didn't really have many venues to choose from when it came time for a beverage.
 However, after some sort of incredible hospitality revolution, everything has changed.
 In the city centre you can't walk one hundred metres without hearing the clinking of glasses, and the laughter of merry imbibers.
-There's hidden cocktail hideaways, burlesque parlours that moonlight as dumpling joints, pubs inside breweries and even a rooftop bar with a free bowling alley.
+There's hidden cocktail hideaways, subterranean nightclubs, pubs inside breweries and even a rooftop bar with a free bowling alley.
 There's a local for every occasion, you just have to know where to look.

 Copper galore, 19 shiny taps, German beer hall tables and fridges full of glorious suds make 16 Tun the ultimate venue to experiment with beer.
 Before the night descends into chaos and every possible combination of malt and hops tastes the same, give the six-beer tasting crate a go, or perhaps sample a high-powered double IPA.

 Burlesque joints on K' Road and cocktail bars in a broom closets are probably not ideal places to enjoy a tipple with mum and dad.
 But when it's time to treat the old fellows, The Corner in Remuera might just be the ticket.
 It's a local gastropub with a sophisticated twist, serving some of Auckland's most delectable cocktails and meals.
 Sit back in a plush leather booth and enjoy some family time, and don't forget to 'leave' your credit card in the car.

 Five o'clock comes around and the voices in your head are starting to murmur 'cold drinks' and 'sunshine'.
 In this situation your best bet is Dr Rudi's, a rooftop bar along the Viaduct serving fresh beer and local wines, and boasting a sun soaked deck with views over the harbour.
 There's also a free-to-play bowling alley in back if you fancy knocking down some pins.